catamphetamine/libphonenumber-js/README.md

 // Parses RFC 3966 phone number URIs. parse('tel:+78005553535;ext:123') === { country: 'RU', phone: '8005553535', ext: '123' }
 ```

+Available `options`:

+ * `defaultCountry : string` — Same as `defaultCountry` argument.

+ * `extended : boolean` — If set to `true` then `parse()` will attempt to parse "possible" phone numbers even if they're classified as "invalid".
+The result of "extended" parsing has shape `{ country, countryCallingCode, phone, ext, valid: boolean, possible: boolean }`; some of these properties may be absent.
+The "extended" parsing is the default behaviour of the original Google's `libphonenumber`: it still returns parsed data even if the phone number being parsed is not considered valid.
+Though I don't know who might need such an advanced feature, still it [has been requested](https://github.com/catamphetamine/libphonenumber-js/issues/176) and therefore has been implemented.

 Speaking of phone number extensions, I myself consider them obsolete and I'd just discard the extension part given we're in the 21st century.
 Still, some people [asked](https://github.com/catamphetamine/libphonenumber-js/issues/129) for phone number extensions support so it has been added.
 But I personally think it's an unnecessary complication.